spsquared/SPARK_Future-Engineers_2023/README.md

 ## SPARK Control Panel

 SPARK Control Panel is our own testing and debugging software.
 It allows us to log detailed information about the program's internal workings and present it in a graphical format.
-SPARK Utilities work wirelessly, so as long as the network is configured correctly ([setup instructions](#spark-utility-setup)) SPARK Control Panel can communicate with the robot.
+SPARK Utilities work wirelessly, so as long as the network is configured correctly ([setup instructions](#spark-utility-setup)) the SPARK Control Panel can communicate with the robot.

 <div align=center>